Strzok, Page and the FBI texting scandal explained

 "How can FBI Deputy Director Andrew McCabe, the man in charge, along with leakin' James Comey, of the Phony Hillary Clinton investigation (including her 33,000 illegally deleted emails) be given $700,000 for wife's campaign by Clinton Puppets during investigation?"
 Trump asked in a Dec.
 2017 tweet.

 On Jan.
 29, 2018, McCabe was “removed” from his post, taking “terminal leave” until his planned retirement in March.
-However, Trump ultimately fired McCabe before he was set to leave his post.
+However, he was ultimately fired before he was set to leave his post.

 Robert Mueller